184.108.40.206 Death of an FTB or regular care child

 Eligibility continues for 14 weeks when FTB child dies

 If an individual is eligible for FTB for a child, and the child dies, they remain eligible for FTB for that child for a 14-week period beginning on the day the child died.
 This is known as the bereavement period.
 If the individual is receiving FTB by instalments, they can receive the bereavement amount paid as a lump sum or continuing instalments for the 14-week period.
 This also applies to an individual receiving the RA component of FTB by instalments for a regular care child.
+If the individual was entitled to the lower rate of NBS for the child who died and the child died before their first birthday, they are entitled to the higher rate of NBS (subject to the income test) for that child and can be paid a top-up amount of NBS.

 Where the individual is charged with murder or manslaughter